← Back to ArticlesTraining Tips

 Boxing is one of the most demanding sports on the planet.
 The fitness benefits come precisely because it pushes you out of your comfort zone.
 If it felt easy, everyone would be doing it.

-But here's the good news: your body adapts quickly.
+But here is the good news: your body adapts quickly.
 That first session where you nearly collapsed?
-Within a month, you'll handle it comfortably.
+Within a month, you will handle it comfortably.
 Then the coaches will push you harder.
 And the cycle continues.

 Understand the Learning Curve